beldenge/Zenith/zenith-language-model/README.md

 # Description
 This module reads data from several English text corpora to build a language model that can be used in scoring cipher solution proposals.

+This module is important primarily if you want to intentionally play around with different language models.
+Otherwise, you do not need to run this application prior to running the optimizer in the zenith-inference module.

 # Corpora Used
+These corpora are **not** supplied with this project.
+At this time they would need to be downloaded manually and placed in the directory as specified by the ```corpus.text.input.directory``` property described below (implementing automatic download and unzip would be a great pull request if you are so inclined).
+A pre-computed language model is provided as part of the zenith-inference module, and that model was built using the below corpora.
 * [British National Corpus, XML Edition](http://ota.ox.ac.uk/desc/2554)
 * [Leipzig Corpora Collection (English 2005)](http://wortschatz.uni-leipzig.de/en/download/)
 * [American National Corpus (MASC)](http://www.anc.org/data/masc/downloads/data-download/)